tiepdotme/jpmacmanus.me/about.md

 **Maths Café Leader (Combinatorics)**
 *University of Bristol - October 2019 to Present*
-\- Running a weekly drop-in session, which functions as an more informal problems class.
+\- Running a weekly drop-in session, which functions as a more informal problems class.

 **Teaching Assistant (Algorithms I-II)**
 *University of Bristol - October 2019 to Present*